Lloyd Harris (tennis): 2021: first top 10 win, ATP 500 final, Major quarterfinal

-2022: Masters 1000 fourth round, Surgery and early end of season
+2022: Masters 1000 fourth round, surgery, and early end of season

-Harris started his 2022 season at the Adelaide International 2.
-Seeded fifth, he lost in the first round to Kwon Soon-woo.
+Harris started his 2022 season at the Adelaide International 2, losing in the first round to Kwon Soon-woo.
 Seeded 30th at the Australian Open, he was defeated in the first round by Australian wildcard, Aleksandar Vukic, in four sets.

-In February, Harris competed at the Rotterdam Open.
-He was eliminated in the first round by Ilya Ivashka.
-However, he reached his first ATP doubles final with German Tim Pütz.
+Harris reached his first ATP doubles final with German Tim Pütz.
 They lost in the final to Robin Haase and Matwé Middelkoop.
-Seeded eighth at the Qatar ExxonMobil Open, he was beaten in the first round by Márton Fucsovics.
-Previous year finalist at the Dubai Championships, he lost in the first round to lucky loser Alex Molčan.
 Representing South Africa during the Davis Cup tie against Israel, Harris got his first singles win of the season by beating Daniel Cukierman in his first match.
-Partnering in doubles with compatriot Raven Klaasen, they lost to Daniel Cukierman and Jonathan Erlich.
-He then lost his second singles match to Yshai Oliel.
 In the end, Israel won the tie over South Africa 3-1.
-Seeded 30th at the Indian Wells Masters, he was eliminated in the third round by sixth seed Matteo Berrettini.
-In Miami, Harris upset 12th seed, Denis Shapovalov, in the second round.
-He ended up losing in the fourth round to eighth seed and defending champion, Hubert Hurkacz.
+In Miami, Harris upset Denis Shapovalov in the second round.
+He lost in the fourth round to Hubert Hurkacz.
 Nevertheless, this was his best result at a Masters 1000 event.

-Harris began his clay-court season at the Monte-Carlo Masters.
-He was beaten in the first round by Márton Fucsovics.
-At the Barcelona Open, he retired during his third-round match against 10th seed, Alex de Minaur, due to back spasms.
-At the Estoril Open, he was ousted from the tournament in the first round by lucky loser Carlos Taberner.
-In Madrid, he fell in the first round to Monte-Carlo finalist Alejandro Davidovich Fokina.
-At the Italian Open, he was defeated in the first round by Aslan Karatsev, despite having a match point in the third set tie-break.
-Ranked 39 at the French Open, he lost in the first round to Richard Gasquet.

 On 17 June 2022, Harris announced that he will be out for the rest of the season due to a right wrist injury that required surgery.